dmdn/mapPoint/README.md

 # Project Description
-The project is made as an educational one.
+The project is created as an educational one.

 The application stores points with coordinates, date and description in the group.
-The application can be used for travel or work related to visiting objects and recording information about a visit.
-The result is saved and displayed.
-It is possible to output the result to the saved groups and display them on the map.
+The application can be used for travel or work related purposes.
+It is helpful for recording information about a visit.
+The result is saved and viewed.
+It is also possible to output result to the saved groups and display them on the map.

 App language: English, Russian (depends on the device locale).

-### Basic skills that were used in the project
+### Basic skills that were used for the project creation
 + Toolbar Menu Android
 + CardView
 + Material Design